thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows displaying devices of specified device profile(s) that are related to a specified originator up to a specified level and in a specified direction.

-Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Device search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
-Set direction to "From" or "To" and max relation level and specify the device profile(s) by which the devices will be filtered.
+Adding an alias: in the "Add alias" dialog, enter the alias name, select the "Device search query" filter type, and select the entity type and an entity itself, for which you want to display the relationship.
+Set direction to "From" or "To", max relation level and specify the device profile(s) by which the devices will be filtered.

 {% include images-gallery.html imageCollection="device-search-query-1" %}

-This alias displays devices with the "compressors" device profile that have any relation to the asset "Building A" with direction "From" and relation level 1.
+This alias displays devices with the "compressors" device profile that have any relation to the asset "Building A" with direction "From" and relation level of 1.

 Let's learn how to use the "Device search query alias" in a widget.
 In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Device search query" alias in the "Entity alias" field and add "name", "type" and "temperature" data keys in the "Columns" section.
 Click "Add" and apply changes.
-The Entities table widget that displays devices that have any relation to the asset "Building A" up to relation level 1 has been added.
+The Entities table widget that displays devices that have any relation to the asset "Building A" up to relation level of 1 has been added.

 {% include images-gallery.html imageCollection="device-search-query-2" %}